department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/team.charter.md

 #### General things
 - Update tickets regularly.
 If conversations happen in Slack that are pertinent to a product or initiative, copy the useful info into GitHub/ZenHub.
 - Extra time?
-Explore the "Ready" column in ZenHub.
+Explore the "Ready to pickup" column in [ZenHub](https://app.zenhub.com/workspaces/10-10-health-apps-5fff0cfd1462b6000e320fc7/board).

 ## VA relationships